Nigerian Suya Recipe

 Suya spice

 You usually find suya spice in grocery stores, but you can also make it at home – using chili, peanut, onion, garlic, ginger powder, sea salt, and all-purpose seasoning.

-Try it for chicken, turkey, and fish for an enjoyable meal.
-Suya spice can also be used to season vegetables for more flavor!
+It’s not just for beef but for chicken, turkey, and fish.
+Suya spice can also be used to season vegetables for more flavor.
 Say yes to suya spice because it can certainly give you the best dining experience!

-Groundnut oil or Peanut oil
+Groundnut oil or peanut oil

-What makes Nigerian Suya moist, tender, and flavorful?
-Groundnut oil!
 It adds a nutty taste that improves the savory quality of the dish.
 I especially suggest using it for grilling and roasting to prevent the meat from becoming dry and tough.

 Seasoning